 If you typically carry a balance on your credit cards, it's smart to shop for the card with the lowest interest rate possible.
 Your credit scores may have improved since the last time you applied for a card, which means you probably qualify for cards at lower rates now.
 Or you may be able to take advantage of a promotional rate that can save you money as you pay down your debt.

 For example, a number of cards currently offer generous introductory 0% annual percentage rate (APR) financing.
 That means you can put your spending on one of these cards and pay off the debt during a promotional financing period without paying any interest.
-For example, the Wells Fargo Platinum card is offering a 0% introductory APR on purchases and balance transfers for 18 months, one of the longest intro periods available.

 Find some of the best low interest credit cards for your needs.

 Unsure how to determine whether you qualify for a credit card for your needs?
 Sign up for Experian's CreditMatch™ for free.
 It will pair you with the credit cards you qualify for based on your FICO® Score☉ .
 Once you are matched with cards, you can compare them by features and card type.